jmarrec/rubocop-composite-action/README.md

 Note that if rubocop is already installed on your host, it will not install it again.

+There is also an `autocorrect` argument that will run `rubocop --auto-correct` first if set to `true`.
+Defaults to `false`.
+If you set this to `true`, you can also use `commit-auto-correct` set to `true` to that the resulting auto-corrected files are pushed to your branch

 ```
 name: Rubocop
 on: